KeyboardKit/website/collections/_features/Settings.md

 ## System Settings

-To make it easy to open your app's System Settings screen in iOS, KeyboardKit provides a custom URL:
+To make it easy to open your app's System Settings screen, KeyboardKit provides a custom URL:

 ```swift
 let url = URL.keyboardSettings
 ```

-You can use a standard SwiftUI `Link` to open this URL from your app or your keyboard, or the convenient ``KeyboardSettingsLink``.
+You can use a standard `Link` to open this URL from your app or keyboard, or use the convenient ``KeyboardSettingsLink`` component.

-> Important: The URL's behavior is a bit inconsistent.
-It should always link to an app's custom settings in System Settings, but can sometimes just link to the System Settings root instead.
-The reason for this behavior is unknown.
-To improve the behavior, just add an empty Settings Bundle to your application bundle.
-This will make your app more likely to open the correct screen.
+Note that the URL behavior inconsistent.
+It should always link to an app's custom settings in System Settings, but can sometimes link to the System Settings root instead.
+To improve the behavior, add an empty Settings Bundle to your app bundle.
+This makes your app more likely to open the correct url.